1. Privacy Act

 If you lodge a request for access, we may provide you with access to your personal information in any of a number of ways (including, for example, supplying you with a copy by mail or email).

 We will take reasonable steps to ensure that the personal information that we collect, use and disclose is accurate, up-to-date and complete.
 If we are satisfied that any personal information we hold about you is inaccurate, out-of-date, incomplete, irrelevant or misleading, we will amend our records accordingly.

 Please notify us if our records need to be updated.
 If we provide you with the means of informing us of changes to your personal information (such as by return forms sent to you by post, or tear-out pages in your Owner's Manual), we encourage you to use these means to assist us to maintain accurate records of your information.

-5. Kinds of Personal Information We Hold The personal information about you we may collect and hold includes but is not limited to your name and address, contact telephone number(s) and/or email address(es).
+The personal information about you we may collect and hold includes but is not limited to your name and address, contact telephone number(s) and/or email address(es).
 We may also hold information about any products or services you acquire from us or our dealers, any warranty claims made in connection with those products or services, and any other personal information that you volunteer to us (if that information is reasonably necessary for, or directly related to, one or more of our functions or activities).
 We may also hold any details contained within identity documents provided to us, including but not limited to government identifiers (for example, a passport number, driver’s licence number, Medicare card number, etc.).
 We do not generally collect (or, if it is provided by you to us, retain) any sensitive information about you.

 In addition, if you apply for credit with MMFS we will hold additional information provided in the consumer or commercial credit application as well as information collected for identification verification purposes.